ztjhz/t5-jax/README.md

 ## Analysis

-### 1. Jax precision on TPU is low by default
+### 1. JAX precision

-By default, jax uses `bfloat16` on TPU, even when the data type is float32.
+1. On TPU, JAX defaults to using `bfloat16` for matrix multiplication even when the data type is specified as `float32`.
+While this may speed up training, some precision is lost.
+2. When utilizing GPU, the Hugging Face transformers model exhibits distinct precision compared to JAX.

 ### 2. Layer normalisation